juanmirod/juanmirod.github.io/_fiction/2025-11-26-real-democracy.markdown

 And the public conversation shifted.

 The abstract fears about "algorithmic tyranny" suddenly mattered less than the concrete evidence of _actual_ manipulation.
-People could see how the current system had been gamed, how their voices had been drowned out not by honest disagreement but by manufactured consensus.
+People could see how the current system had been gamed, how their voices had been drowned out by manufactured consensus.

 Teresa went on livestream: "I was skeptical of these reforms.
 I'm still skeptical of putting too much trust in algorithms.
 But you know what I'm more skeptical of?
 The people who tried to steal our voices entirely.
 At least Aya's group showed us their work."

 The "Good Enough" Conservatives split.
 Some remained suspicious of any change.
-But many shifted, joining the Reformers not out of faith in technocratic solutions, but out of recognition that the status quo was already corrupt.
+But many shifted, joining the Reformers out of recognition that the status quo was already corrupt.

 ## Act Seven: The Re-Vote